zwang695/alexa-skills-list/README.md

 *Alexa, ask Small Catechism*

-Learn about the teachings of Holy Scripture with the Luther’s Small Catechism skill.
+Learn about the teachings of Holy Scripture with the Luther's Small Catechism skill.

 ***